Laurie Miller

 I get it.
 Because I've been there.

-And now, as a USA Gymnastics coach for the past four years, I see it from the other side.
-I know what young athletes are up against.
-The perfectionism.
-The anxiety.
-The constant feeling that you have to prove yourself.
+And now, as a USA Gymnastics coach for the past four years and a pre-licensed therapist, I see it from both sides.
+I know what young female athletes are up against.
+The unique mental health pressures.
+The silence around depression and eating disorders in sport.
+The way anxiety gets dismissed as "pre-competition jitters" when it's so much more than that.

 That's why I do this work.